GeorgeBaldwin/InstallerWizard/Readme.md

   - Uninstall capabilities
   - Repair install capabilities
   - Update Capabilities
+  - Move rules to INI or config file.

 This is an amazing application, many have been pleased with the results, and naturally those that benefit the most are those that enjoy many cups of coffee throughout the day such as the assistant to the assistant of the President of the Coffee Club who states